voidcontext/nixos-uconsole/README.md

 ## Development

-To build the image you'll need 2 machines: an `x86_64-linux` and an `aarch64-linux` build machine, this to be able to offload the kernel compilation to a potentially stronger computer using cross compilation.
+To build the image you'll need 2 machines: an `x86_64-linux` and an `aarch64-linux` build machine, this is required to be able to offload the kernel compilation to a potentially stronger computer using cross compilation.
 In the future this will be configurable.

 ```bash
 nix build .\#images.sd-image-cm4 -L